ttrangnguyen/ARist/README.md

 </tbody>
 </table>

 3.2.
-PEARL’s performance by the expression types of expected arguments
+ARist’s performance by the expression types of expected arguments

 <table>
 <thead>